deepakhiremath/Telecom_Churn_Kaggle_Competition_Solution/README.md

 3. Even though overall accuracy will be your primary evaluation metric, you should also mention other metrics like precision, recall, etc. for the different models that can be used for evaluation purposes based on different business objectives.
 For example, in this problem statement, one business goal can be to build an ML model that identifies customers who'll definitely churn with more accuracy as compared to the ones who'll not churn.
 Make sure you mention which metric can be used in such scenarios.

  4. Recommend strategies to manage customer churn based on your observations.

+# Conclusion:
+While applying PCA on Logistic Regression, Sensitivity has dropped by 3% when we tried with LR-PCA, so we are using the LR-RFE method to generate data it gave us better accuracy and Sensitivity(Accuracy:- 0.815460883857798, Sensitivity:- 0.9111229377328366)
+After all the model building and several submissions made in kaggle we have concluded that Random Forest classifier has given best results (Accuracy:- 0.9335383473396781, Sensitivity:- 0.9269824374667376, Specificity:- 0.9400454281337489) on test data.
+On unknown data , it has given 94% in kaggle.
+We are considering that these features are of high importance for telecom company to consider inorder to decrease the churn of customers: roam_ic_mou roam_og_mou loc_og_mou total_og_mou loc_ic_t2t_mou loc_ic_t2m_mou loc_ic_mou total_ic_mou total_rech_amt max_rech_amt